futurewalker-org/futurewalker/README.md

 ## Project goals

-The primary goal of this project is to crate a modern GUI framework for complex tool applications, in modern C++.
+The primary goal of this project is to crate a modern GUI framework for complex tools applications.

-It has been a long time since established C++ GUI frameworks like Qt were originally designed, and since then there has been many changes in both C++ language and human-computer interaction.
-This project is, to some extent, an attempt to apply what was learned from past decades of GUI programming in C++.

 More specific goals are:

 * Supporting wide range of features required by complex native applications
 * Incorporating modern GUI concepts like responsive layouts, gestures, etc
 * Focusing on flexibility, customizability and extensibility
+* Supporting multiple platforms, ideally all of popular ones
+* Decent performance and energy efficiency
 * Better safety story compared to other C++ frameworks
 * Better async story compared to other C++ frameworks
-* Supporting multiple platforms, ideally all of popular ones
-* Decent performance and energy efficiency

 Non-goals: